SAP-samples/btp-services-intelligent-routing/04a-SetupAzureTrafficManager-Terraform/README.md

     terraform apply -var-file=config.tfvars
     ```

-    > If you are asked *Do you want to perform these actions?* continue with **yes**. (depending on the plan output directly above the question)
+    > If you are asked *Do you want to perform these actions?* continue with **yes**. (depending on the plan output directly above the question).
+It may take some time until you see the new resource also in Azure Portal.

-    > you can also revert the creation of all these objects again with *terraform destroy -var-file=config.dev01.tfvars*
+    > You can also revert the creation of all these objects again with *terraform destroy -var-file=config.tfvars*

     ![terraform apply result](./images/09.png)